Dot gov

 Description

-A lead (Pb) risk assessor certification is for a person who does all lead investigation work.
+In Wisconsin, a person must be certified to work with lead-based paint.
+A lead risk assessor certification is for a person who does all lead investigation work.
 This includes:

 • Clearances.